Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Introduction

-Bearing this in mind, the multisymplectic Hamiltonian formalism (\textsc{mhf}) emerges as an alternative that allows for a canonical treatment of systems but simultaneously treats all space-time coordinates symmetrically.
-The \textsc{mhf} is a generalization of the Hamiltonian formalism which manifestly preserves Lorentz covariance in the description of fields by introducing a generalized momentum per field derivative and defining a generalized Hamiltonian density: the de Donder-Weyl function.
-Although the basic proposal behind this generalization can be tracked back to the work of de Donder \cite{Donder1935} and of Weyl \cite{HW1935} on the geometrical formulation of the calculus of variations in the 1930s, the \textsc{mhf} began to be explored in depth only in the 1970s by a compact group of authors who considered it as a useful tool within the general theory of relativity (for example, see \cite{KG1972,JK1973,JK1976,WS1976,JK1979} and references therein).
-Also relevant and highly enlightening is the examination study done by Marsden et al. in 1986 \cite{JM1986}.
-More recently, there has been a revival of interest in the \textsc{mhf} as a method to achieve a covariant quantization of field theories \cite{IK1998a,MM1998,IK1998,IK1999,MN1998,MM2001,IK2001,HN2005,VG2006,FH2015,IK2015}.
-These efforts have resulted, for example, in a first series of attempts to develop a quantum theory of gravity and a relativistic generalization of Bohmian mechanics.
+The multisymplectic (or multiphase) Hamiltonian formalism (MHF) emerges in that sense as an alternative that extends the concepts and methods of the Hamiltonian formulation of classical mechanics to the realm of field theories in a Lorentz-covariant manner by introducing additional generalized momenta and defining a generalized, Lorentz-invariant Hamiltonian density: the de Donder–Weyl function.
+Although the basic proposal behind this generalization can be tracked back to the work of de Donder \cite{Donder1935} and Weyl \cite{HW1935} on the geometrical formulation of the calculus of variations in the 1930s, the potential of the MHF was not recognized until the 1970s, when a compact, but active group of researchers found it useful in the context of the general theory of relativity (see, for example, \cite{KG1972,JK1973,JK1976,WS1976,JK1979} and the references cited therein).
+However, the general interest in this formalism began in 1986 with the exploratory work of Marsden et al. on the possibility of constructing Lorentz-covariant Poisson brackets in different field theories \cite{JM1986} and the subsequent development of multisymplectic descriptions in hydrodynamics and the theory of elasticity \cite{JM1999,JM2001}.
+In recent years, the interest in the MHF as a possible way to quantize field theories in a Lorentz-covariant manner has gained renewed momentum, leading, among other results (see \cite{IK1998,IK1999,MN1998,IK2001b,IK2004,FH2015,IK2015,VG2006}, for example), to a first series of proposals for constructing a quantum theory of gravity \cite{IK2000,IK2001a} and to a relativistic generalization of Bohmian quantum mechanics \cite{HN2005,HN2006}.